lisamhobson/circos.triangulate/README.md

 # circos.triangulate <img src="images/circos-triangulate-icon.png" align="right" height="138"/></a>

-`circos.triangulate` is build from the [`Circlize`](https://github.com/jokergoo/circlize) package to allow for easy visualisation of large numbers of protein analyses, with triangulated data in mind, allowing each different source to be
+`circos.triangulate` is built from the [`Circlize`](https://github.com/jokergoo/circlize) package to allow for easy visualisation of large numbers of protein analyses, with triangulated data in mind, allowing each different source to be